SaaSHub helps you find the best software and product alternatives Learn more →

 Stats

-openfaas/faas is an open source project licensed under MIT License which is an OSI approved license.
+openfaas/faas is an open source project licensed under OpenFaaS Community Edition (CE) EULA which is not an OSI approved license.

 OpenFaaS is marked as "self-hosted".
 This means that it can be used as a standalone application on its own.